gbsoares/microcorruption-solutions/writeups/13-algiers.md

 242e 0000 0000 0000 1e24 0824 9c1f 0000 0000  .......$.$......
 ```

-So the username buffer has 16 bytes allocated + 3 words `0824 3424 2100`, which I don't yet know what they represent.
-Similarly the username buffer has 16 bytes allocated + 3 words `1e24 0824 9c1f`.
-I'm guessing these are headers `malloc` added to be able to track info regarding the allocation block and be able to traverse the allocated regions on the heap.
-So I think we need to look at `malloc` more closely and figure out what these bytes mean.
+So the username buffer has 16 bytes allocated, then there are 3 words `0824 3424 2100` which I don't yet know what they represent, followed by the allocated buffer for the password.
+I'm guessing that the 3 words between the username and password are some sort of header that `malloc` added to track allocated blocks and be able to manage the heap region.
+Next we need to look more closely at what `malloc` is doing...

 If we look at the start of the heap (at address 0x2400), we see:

 ```sh
 2400: 0824 0010 0000 0000 0824 1e24 2100 7573   .$.......$.$!.us